A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 7 | The Eye of Avarice   | 17 or 18 | 160-200

 ## TO DO
-  - 2 unique creatures
-    - The Hidden Beast - 16th level Vampire Sorceror
   - Most High Ceoptra - 18th level Lamia Oracle
   - treasure by level

 ## Party Level and Target Allocation of Treasure